• Feb 21, 2025

 3. Gangtok, Sikkim

 Experience the unadulterated beauty of nature; there is no other place like this one.
-This is the capital city of Sikkim; Gangtok is one of the most visited places in the northeast.
-Here, you can admire the fantastic views and have the best bird's eye view of the city; make sure to visit the Tashi Viewpoint, which is perched at an altitude of 6,000 ft.
+Gangtok, the capital city of Sikkim, is one of the most visited places in the northeast.
+Here, you can admire the fantastic views and enjoy the best bird's-eye view of the city; make sure to visit the Tashi Viewpoint, perched at an altitude of 6,000 ft.
 Also.

 Best time to visit: Throughout the year